rekalogika/rekalogika.dev/docs/mapper/14-method-mapper.md

 This chapter describes how to map using a class method.

-This feature an alternative to creating a transformer.
+This feature is an alternative to creating a transformer.
 It is useful if your class requires a custom logic to map the data.
 You can make your DTO implement the `MapToObjectInterface` or `MapFromObjectInterface` and create the required methods.